Teatro della Pergola

 By the nineteenth century, La Pergola was performing operas of the best-known composers of the day including Vincenzo Bellini, Gaetano Donizetti and Giuseppe Verdi.
-Verdi's Macbeth was given its premiere performance at the Pergola in 1847.
+Verdi's Macbeth was given its premiere performance at La Pergola in 1847.

-The Pergola's present appearance dates from an 1855–57 remodelling; it has the traditional horseshoe-shaped auditorium with three rings of boxes and topped with a gallery.
+La Pergola's present appearance dates from an 1855–57 remodelling; it has the traditional horseshoe-shaped auditorium with three rings of boxes and topped with a gallery.
 It seats 1,000.
 It was declared a national monument in 1925 and has been restored at least twice since.

 Today the theatre presents a broad range of about 250 drama performances each year, ranging from Molière to Neil Simon.
 Opera is only presented there during the annual Maggio Musicale Fiorentino.

 Tommaso Sacchi is the Chairman of Fondazione Teatro della Toscana - Teatro della Pergola.